majockbim/robotic-arm-controller/README.md

 ## Materials and Hardware

-The prices and quantity of all hardware componnets, 3D-printed parts, and electronics used  in this project can be found in the following spreadsheet:
+Prices and quantity of all hardware componets, 3D-printed parts, and electronics used  in this project can be found in the following spreadsheet:

 [Click to View Full Materials List (Google Sheets)](<https://docs.google.com/spreadsheets/d/1fKG74xqfp3b54NL0HSdM__-Zx04nlzcWmwzY8FORccg/edit?usp=sharing>)

 ## 3D Printed Parts

 Based on open-source models designed by: **[LimpSquid](<https://github.com/limpsquid>)**

+## Project Structure

+undetermined